Get exclusive member benefits & effect social change. Join Today

 According to the RSNA, the test takes anywhere from 10 to 30 minutes to perform.
 Doctors may also perform an additional test known as a lateral vertebral assessment (LVA).
 Since back pain is both a frequent symptom of vertebral fractures from osteoporosis and a common symptom in general, LVA has been assessed to determine whether it can help doctors differentiate osteoporosis from non-specific back pain.
 This test uses DEXA machinery to help determine if someone already has spinal fractures.
 The overall clinical utility of this test in the diagnosis and management of osteoporosis remains controversial.

 DEXA imaging results include two scores: a T score and a Z score.
 The T score compares a person’s bone mass with a young adult’s of the same gender.
-According to the National Osteoporosis Foundation, the scores are the following.
+According to the National Osteoporosis Foundation, the scores fall into the following categories:

 A Z score compares a person’s bone mineral density to that of people their same age, gender, and overall body type.
-If your Z score is below -2, something other than normal aging may be responsible for your declining bone mineral density and prompt further testing.
+If your Z score is below -2, something other than normal aging may be responsible for your declining bone mineral density.
+Further testing may be warranted.

 These diagnostic tests don’t mean you will definitely experience osteoporosis or a bone fracture.
 Instead, they assist your doctor in assessing your risk.
 They also cue a doctor that further treatment may be needed and should be discussed.